cognokratos/sophos-agent/docs/architecture/coding-standards.md

 - ESLint (TS strict) + Prettier; run `pnpm lint` and `pnpm format` on pre-commit.
 - No dead code.
 Remove `console.*` except in development guarded blocks.
 - Keep functions small; prefer pure helpers; avoid shared mutable state between graph nodes.

-## Context Retrieval Standard (Context7)

-All BMAD Dev agents **must** use Context7 as the authoritative source of documentation.

-**Rules:**

-1. Before writing or refactoring any code, invoke:
-   - `use context7`
-   - or `use library /<context7-id>@<version>`
-2. When implementing a story, load all relevant docs from Context7 (frameworks, APIs, libraries, and internal SDKs).
-3. If local or cached docs differ from Context7’s latest version, prefer the **latest version** unless the story explicitly pins one.
-4. Always include a “Context7 confirmation” step in your reasoning summary.
-   Example:
-   > “Verified React Query v5 via Context7 (latest patch 5.51.3).”
-5. If Context7 is unreachable, halt and escalate to the Scrum Master agent.